 Are you ready to make work-life balance a priority?
 What change will you make first?
 (It’s okay to start small, but make sure that you actually start!)

-As we mentioned before, Clinical Trial Managers who are overworked, overly stressed, and struggling with work-life balance is not just an issue for the CTMs; it is also an issue for their employer.
+When Clinical Trial Managers are overworked, overly stressed, and struggling with work-life balance, it is not just an issue for the CTMs — it is also an issue for their employer.

 If CTMs are experiencing burnout, they are likely not performing their job responsibilities as effectively and efficiently as their job requires.

-Burnout leads to exhaustion, disorganization, more mistakes, and a lack of motivation.
+Burnout leads to exhaustion, disorganization, increased errors, and a lack of motivation.

 Burnout causes job dissatisfaction and unhappiness, which can trigger mental health issues like depression or anxiety.
 Ultimately, an unhealthy work-life balance is a main reason for high CTM turnover.